madan03/Dockerfile_project/README.md

 ###### Once you have done with the above steps, then run following command  #####

-systemctl enable docker
+systemctl start docker

-sytemctl start docker
+systemctl status docker

 ##### STEPS TO RUN THIS PROJECT ######